anshuman007r/Pole-System/README.md

-# Getting Started with Create React App
+# Getting Started with Pole System

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was developed using ant design component and bootstrapped with bulma and antd

 ## Available Scripts